finos/datahelix/docs/user/UserGuide.md

 ## Fields

 Fields are the "slots" of data that can take values.
 If generating into a CSV or database, fields are columns.
 If generating into JSON, fields are object properties.
 Typical fields might be _email_address_ or _user_id_.
 By default, any piece of data is valid for a field.
-To get more specific, we need to add **rules**.

-## Rules

-Every rule is a named collection of *constraints*, which can be any of:

-* [Predicate constraints](#Predicate-constraints), which limit a field's possible values
-* [Presentational constraints](#Presentational-Constraints), which control how values are serialised (eg, number of significant figures)
-* [Grammatical constraints](#Grammatical-constraints), which combine other constraints together

-(Predicate and formatting constraints are collectively referred to as **data constraints**)

-The decision of how to group constraints into rules is up to the user.
-At the extremes, there could be a separate rule for each constraint, or one rule containing every constraint.
-More usually, rules will represent collections of related constraints (eg, _"X is a non-null integer between 0 and 100"_ is a fine rule, comprising four constraints).
-How to group into rules becomes particularly important when [deliberate violation](alphaFeatures/DeliberateViolation.md) is involved.

-## Persistence

-Profiles are persisted as JSON documents following a [schema](Schema.md) saved as UTF-8.

-## Creation

-Profiles can be created by any of:

-- Writing JSON profiles by hand or by some custom transform process
-- ~~Deriving them by supplying some sample data to the Profiler~~ (not yet)
-- ~~Designing them through the web front end~~ (not yet)

 # Data Types